DR. KATIE KINASCHUK

 PLATELET-RICH PLASMA

-Indication: PRP therapy is effective for a wide range of musculoskeletal conditions, including injuries to joints, tendons, and ligaments.
-It is especially beneficial for patients experiencing subacute or chronic pain, inflammation, or degeneration in areas such as the TMJ, spine, shoulder, elbow, wrist, knee, and ankle.
-Conditions like osteoarthritis, tendinitis, and ligament sprains often respond well to PRP therapy.
+Indication: PRP therapy is used for musculoskeletal (MSK) conditions, including joint, tendon, and ligament injuries.
+It is particularly beneficial for patients with chronic pain, inflammation, or degeneration in areas such as the TMJ, spine, shoulder, elbow, wrist, knee, and ankle.
+Conditions like osteoarthritis, tendinitis, and ligament sprains respond well to PRP therapy.

-Mechanism of Action: PRP is derived from the patient's blood, which is processed to concentrate the platelets.
-These platelets are rich in growth factors that play a critical role in tissue repair and healing.
-When injected into the affected area under ultrasound guidance, PRP stimulates the body’s natural healing processes, promoting tissue regeneration, reducing inflammation, and accelerating recovery.
+Mechanism of Action: PRP is derived from your blood, which is processed to concentrate the platelets.
+Platelets contain growth factors that aid in tissue repair and healing.
+When injected into the affected area under ultrasound guidance, these growth factors stimulate the body's natural healing processes, promoting tissue regeneration and reducing inflammation.

 PROLOTHERAPY (PROLO)

-Indication: Prolotherapy is an effective treatment for a variety of musculoskeletal conditions, including joint, tendon, and ligament injuries.
-It is especially beneficial for patients experiencing subacute or chronic pain, inflammation, or degeneration in areas such as the TMJ, spine, shoulder, elbow, wrist, knee, and ankle.
-Conditions like tendinitis and ligament sprains often respond well to prolotherapy.
+Indication: Prolotherapy is used for musculoskeletal (MSK) conditions, including joint, tendon, and ligament injuries.
+It is particularly beneficial for patients with chronic pain, inflammation, or degeneration in areas such as the TMJ, spine, shoulder, elbow, wrist, knee, and ankle.
+Conditions like osteoarthritis, tendinitis, and ligament sprains respond well to prolotherapy.

-Mechanism of Action: Prolotherapy involves the ultrasound-guided injection of a dextrose solution into the affected area.
-This solution stimulates the body’s natural healing response, promoting tissue repair and regeneration to improve overall function and accelerate recovery.
+Mechanism of Action: Prolotherapy involves injecting an irritant solution, 15-20% dextrose, into the affected area.
+This solution stimulates the body’s natural healing response, promoting tissue repair and regeneration.
+The inflammatory response triggered by the injection helps strengthen and stabilize weakened or damaged tissues, as well as providing pain modulation to the area.

 ALTERNATIVE MODALITIES